Requesting Your Pension Benefits

 Important note: You should obtain the signature of your canonical bishop (or, in his or her absence, the Ecclesiastical Authority of the diocese where you are canonically resident) on your application for retirement.
 Your canonical bishop’s signature does not necessarily have to be submitted at the same time as your own signature on the retirement application (and the option election form, if applicable), but it does need to be submitted before you can commence receipt of your pension.
 If you are age 72, or are deposed or removed, your canonical bishop’s signature is not required.

 Application filing exceptions: CPF recommends that you file a retirement application to ensure that you select the payment option that meets your needs and, if you desire, designate a beneficiary to receive a benefit following your death.
-Please note, however, that CPF will automatically begin pension payments once you reach the Mandatory Church Retirement Age (age 72) even if you do not complete a retirement application.
+Please note, however, that CPF will automatically begin pension payments once you reach the Mandatory Church Retirement Age (age 72) even if you do not complete a retirement package, provided that CPF has verified your identity and address and has a valid Social Security number (or Individual Taxpayer Identification Number) on file for you.
+In addition, payment may be delayed, as determined by CPF, if employer Assessments are outstanding.

 See When Your Pension Benefits Begin for more information about this situation.
-If CPF does not receive a completed retirement application on time, your pension benefit will be based on the normal form of payment and your marital status in CPF’s records at that time.
+If CPF does not receive a completed retirement application on time, and your pension benefit automatically will commence (as explained above), your pension benefit will be based on the normal form of payment and your marital status in CPF’s records at that time.
 If you want to choose your form of pension payment and/or designate a beneficiary, we encourage you to contact our Client Services group at least three months before you turn age 72.